 Is Cybis dishwasher safe?

 What an interesting question.
 Why don’t you try it?
-Let me know how it turns out, and approximately how many shards your plumber had to dig out of the drain line afterward.
+Let me know how it turns out, and also approximately how many shards your plumber had to dig out of the drain line afterward.

 We now return you to your regularly scheduled Cybis Archive postings.
 Happy Holidays! 🙂